pulumi/pulumi-hugo/themes/default/content/blog/pulumi-deployments-platform-automation/index.md

 Each stack configured with Pulumi Deployments gets access to a number of triggers that can be used to start a Pulumi operation (i.e. `pulumi up`):

 1. **Deployments REST API** - an endpoint available at api.pulumi.com that can trigger a variety of pulumi (`up/destroy/refresh/preview`) operations.
-Calls to this trigger can override individual settings properties to customize deployment behavior (ie - deploy a different branch, or modify a particular environment variable)
+Calls to this trigger can override individual settings to customize deployment behavior (i.e. - deploy a different branch, or override a particular environment variable).
-2. **`git push` to Deploy** - Deep integration with the Pulumi GitHub App that enables automatic previews on every pull request, and an automated update whenever code is pushed to the target branch
+2. **`git push` to Deploy** - Deep integration with the Pulumi GitHub App that enables automatic previews on every pull request, and an automated update whenever code is pushed to the target branch.
 3. **Click to Deploy** - trigger a deployment from the Pulumi Service Console with the push of a button.
-Very useful for day-to-day operational activities such as debugging a stuck stack, or rectifying drift via a refresh, without having to pull a stack and its accompanying source code onto your machine.
+Very useful for day-to-day operational activities such as debugging a stuck stack, or rectifying drift via a refresh without having to pull a stack and its accompanying source code onto your machine.
 4. **[Remote Automation API](https://github.com/pulumi/automation-api-examples)** - Your favorite strongly typed Pulumi orchestration tool, Automation API, lets you offload update workloads into the cloud.
 Write deployment scripts that update thousands of environments simultaneously without worrying about compute.

 You can mix, match, and compose Deployment Settings and Triggers to create a golden path to production that is perfect for your enterprise’s needs.

 ## Example: Building RESTful Infrastructure APIs

 Increasingly, infrastructure updates happen in response to user action and not source control events like a git commit.
 For instance, a SaaS database company might need to spin up dedicated compute and storage when a customer puts in a credit card and self-serves onto a specific SKU.
 This signup workflow might happen hundreds or even thousands of times an hour.
-Traditional deployment systems are optimized for infrastructure that spans at most a handful of environments (dev/staging/production).
+Traditional deployment systems are optimized for infrastructure that spans, at most, a handful of environments (dev/staging/production).

 Leading SaaS and infrastructure companies want the best of both worlds:

-1. Custom, domain-specific REST APIs to create infrastructure on demand
+1. Custom, domain-specific REST APIs to create infrastructure on demand.
-2. Desired state configuration that keeps track of what is deployed, and where
+2. Desired state configuration that keeps track of what is deployed, and where.

 You can build on top of the Deployments REST API to build your own infrastructure APIs.
 Here we have a simple Go web server that offers a RESTful interface over top of a static website.
 Users can create, update, and delete static websites, specifying the content for the site in the POST payload.
 Here's our web server: